-The design of this bench is fairly simple: very few tools required, butt joints at each corner and constructed using the most basic of carpentry techniques.
+The design of this bench is fairly simple: very few tools required, butt joints at each corner and constructed using the most basic of techniques.

 Step 1: Inspirations